 Creative skills – especially the practice, performance, professional, and self-care skills covered in The Musician’s Way – are the sails we deploy to catch that wind and move our artistry forward.

 Masterful skills weave bigger sails, capture more air, and give rise to greater accomplishment.
-Whether our talent flows gently or surges with gale force, without sails, the wind streams past and we go nowhere.

 Time & Diligence

 Amassing the know-how of a professional musician takes time and diligence.
 But the personal investments we make bring rewards beyond measure.